Alexander N. Chumakov: Scientific organizing activity

 Chumakov participated in the last seven World Congresses of Philosophy, in Brighton in 1988, in Moscow in 1993, in Boston in 1998, in Istanbul in 2003, in Seoul in 2008, and in Athens in 2013, and in Beijing in 2018.
 Throughout the events, he delivered scholarly presentations, including plenary addresses, and also served as chair of various roundtables, panels, and sections.
+At the XXV World Congress of Philosophy (Rome, 2024), he organized the round table "Philosophy.
+Globalization.
+Education and Peace".
 Chumakov was also one of the initiators and main organizers of the Russian philosophical congresses that have taken place every three years, starting in 1997 and up to the latest in 2015, which took place in Ufa.

 In 2003, he created a website, dedicated to global studies and global processes.
 Since 2020, the site has been working under his scientific supervision and under the auspices of the Faculty of Global Processes of the Lomonosov Moscow State University.
 He also founded and is the head of the permanent (since 2001) monthly interdisciplinary theoretical seminar "Topical Problems of Global Studies".

 Chumakov, co-founder (with L. E. Grinin) and editor-in-chief of the journal "Age of Globalization"; initiator of the publication and editor-in-chief of the journal "Bulletin of the Russian Philosophical Society" (1997-2018); Member of the editorial boards of many Russian and foreign journals.

-He is a visiting Professor of the Beijing Normal University (Beijing, China, 2007–2010); visiting Professor at Link Campus University (Rome, Italy, 2019–2021); Invited researcher of the Center for Cultural Studies of the Institute of Philosophy of the Chinese Academy of Social Sciences (Beijing, China, 2019).
+He is a visiting Professor of the Beijing Normal University (Beijing, China, 2007–2010); visiting Professor at Link Campus University (Rome, Italy, 2019–2021); Guest researcher of China Nacional Center for Culture Studies of the Chinese Academy of Social Sciences (Beijing, China, 2019-2020); A visiting researcher of the Institute of State Governance of Huazhong Yniversity of Science and Technology (2023).